savonet/book/streaming.md

 - the URI to resolve,

 and returns a list of URI it resolves to.
-Additionally, the function `add_protocol` takes arguments to document the function (`syntax` describes the URI accepted by this protocol and `doc` is freeform description of the protocol) as well as indicate whether the protocol is `static` or not and whether the files it produces are `temporary` or not.
+Additionally, the function `protocol.add` takes arguments to document the function (`syntax` describes the URI accepted by this protocol and `doc` is freeform description of the protocol) as well as indicate whether the protocol is `static` or not and whether the files it produces are `temporary` or not.

 #### Request leaks